debops/debops/docs/ansible/roles/cron/defaults-detailed.rst

              #!/bin/bash
              touch /tmp/weekly-result

-Disable email notification for one job only:
+Set environment variables for one job only:

 .. code-block:: yaml